Skip to content

 Using time-resolved photoluminescence (TRPL) to measure light emitted by probe labeling RNA substrates, it is possible to detect the signatures of binding as they alter the probe's photophysics (e.g., fluorescence lifetime, transient anisotropy).
 In this way, one can differentiate between different modes of molecular recognition employed by large, multidomain proteins (such as Dicer-2, left)

-Electrochemical processes occur within a complex environment involving electrode surfaces, solvent molecules, ions, and free and surface-bound species.
-Combining expertise in materials science and physical chemistry, we devised an experimental platform that incorporates mid-IR plasmon reflectivity and time-resolved fluorescence measurements of thin films at the surface of a working electrode.
+Combining expertise in materials science and physical chemistry, we devised an experimental platform that incorporates mid-IR plasmon reflectivity and time-resolved fluorescence measurements at the surface of a working electrode.
+Controlling the local environment of biomolecules allows us to study their conformations and binding properties.

 Photochemistry in solution